noelwelsh/noelwelsh.com/content/drafts/understanding-vm-dispatch.md

 # Understanding Virtual Machine Dispatch

+For the next edition of [Scala with Cats](https://www.scalawithcats.com/) I'm writing a section on implementing interpreters, which are the main implementation technique for domain specific languages (DSLs).
+Domain specific programming languages arise any time there is a distinction between the description of what should happen and that description being carried out.
+Something as common as a request matching library, which almost every web framework includes, is a little DSL.
+DSLs are particularly common in the world of functional programming, because they are the means for handling effects while keeping desirable code properties of composition and reasoning.
+Examples include [Cats Effect](https://typelevel.org/cats-effect/) and my own [Doodle](https://www.creativescala.org/doodle/).

 Duality means properties of one structure can be directly translated to another structure.
 There are many dualities in programming, which allows us to see different code structures as alternative implementations of some underlying concept.
 For example, function calls are dual to function returns.
 If we have a function that returns a value